 It seems all I hear from my twins is, “Can I have a snack?”
-If you’re like me, it’s good to have healthy snacks on hand that both kids and adults like to eat.
+If you’re like me, it’s good to have healthy grab-and-go foods on hand that both kids and adults like to eat.

 Surprise, many of these healthy snacks are like mini-meals.